 In an earlier article on Roth conversions, an advisor wrote: “For many people, a peak time for Roth conversions occurs in the years after retirement, but before Social Security and RMDs kick in.
-These may be years with relatively low incomes, where initiating a conversion can result in a triple benefit.
+These may be years with relatively low incomes, when initiating a conversion can yield a triple benefit.
 Those benefits include: lower tax bills, lower RMDs, and future tax-free growth.”

 My question is based on what I thought were the rules for Roth contributions, namely that you must have earned income to contribute.
 How can a retiree put money into a Roth IRA without having any income?